fedoroff94/test_task_israel/README.md

 # React Interview Task

 Write a app that use the data api and shows a list of people filtered by the search input with the data below.

-People result will be filtered by name or country.
+- People result will be filtered by name or country.

-**User must insert at least 3 characters to search and the trigger is the input onChange**
+- Filter must be trigger while user inputing data and not with submitting button.
+- Request to server must be performance optimize and efficent.

+## Assumptions:

+- Countries doesn't change often.
+- We doesn't want to pay more then o(1) on country searching.

-Search result should contains:
+## Search result should contains:

 - Full name
 - Age
 - Country Full Name

+_Hint - there is linkage between data structures_

 ## Api Usage